Dynamic-Capital/Dynamic-Capital/docs/dynamic_engines_usage.md

 subsection maps to the detailed guidance later in the document.

 - [ ] **Shim coverage** – inventory which orchestration engines are needed,
-      confirm they are exported via `dynamic_engines`, and document any new modules that must be registered in `_ENGINE_EXPORTS`.
+      confirm they are exported via `dynamic.platform.engines`, and document any new modules that must be registered in `_ENGINE_EXPORTS`.
 - [ ] **Persona chain fit** – review the existing research → execution → risk
       flow, note where persona overrides are required, and schedule updates